Chart Color Schemes

 An assessment of population growth drivers in Cheltenham reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, the estimated population of Cheltenham (SA) as of November 2025 is around 2,537 people.
-This reflects an increase of 301 people (13.5%) since the ABS Census in 2021, which reported a population of 2,236 people.
-The change was inferred from the resident population of 2,474 estimated by AreaSearch following examination of the latest Education and Workforce Region Population (ERP) data release by the ABS in June 2024, along with an additional 24 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,225 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The suburb's 13.5% growth since the 2021 census exceeded both the state (7.1%) and metropolitan area averages, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 87.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of November 2025, Cheltenham (SA) statistical area's population is estimated at around 2,571.
+This reflects an increase of 335 people since the 2021 Census, which reported a population of 2,236 people.
+The change is inferred from AreaSearch's resident population estimate of 2,421 following examination of ABS's latest ERP data release in June 2024 and an additional 24 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,255 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Cheltenham (SA)'s growth of 15.0% since the 2021 census exceeded both state (8.7%) and metropolitan area averages, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 87.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Anticipating future population dynamics, an above median population growth of national statistical areas is projected for the suburb, with an expected increase of 520 persons by 2041 based on aggregated SA2-level projections, reflecting an increase of 14.0% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and for areas not covered or years post-2032, SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation.
+Anticipating future population dynamics, an above median growth is projected, with Cheltenham (SA) expected to increase by 504 persons to reach approximately 3,075 by 2041 based on aggregated SA2-level projections, reflecting an overall increase of 11.9% over the 17-year period.

 Frequently Asked Questions - Population